rizinorg/rizin/doc/rapatch.md

 Example scripts
 ---------------
-This script will run the `?e ..` command in r2 and then write the string 'Hello' at 0x200 offset
+This script will run the `?e ..` command in rizin and then write the string 'Hello' at 0x200 offset
 ```
 # rapatch example
 :?e hello world